LeoTindall/d20roll/README.md

 # d20roll

 A dice roller application written in Rust, supporting "d20 system" notation.
 Download it [here](https://github.com/leotindall/d20roll/releases/).
+ISC licensed.

 ![A screenshot of the d20roll application, showing some completed rolls in the history list view](d20roll.png)